Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 |:-------------------------:|:-------------------------:|
 |![alt text][image10] | ![alt text][image28_srl_straight_lines1]|

+There are better alternatives to S & L & R, so I explored another channel combination.

 ##### (S & R) | (L & G) Benefits

 I ultimately wanted a result that had the robustness of the S channel while eliminating the faintness of the white lines in S, and removing the shadow issues from the S channel.